-- (b) Junior age group, Intra club transfers are permitted within a club up to seven days prior to the end of the season for their new transfer team based within the club and must meet regulation 20.11 - 17.11.3 Players playing in all leagues may be licensed to participate in a competition prior to 31st January however their work permit, Governing Body Endorsement / Certificate of Sponsorship & Entry Clearance / International Clearance / Transfer Form can arrive after this date.
+- b) Junior age group, Intra club transfers are permitted within a club up to seven days prior to the season deadline (as stated on the Basketball England website) for their new transfer team based within the club and must meet regulation 21.10. - 17.11.3 Players playing in all leagues may be licensed to participate in a competition prior to 31 January however their work permit, Entry Clearance / International Clearance / Transfer Form can arrive after this date.
 In all cases the person does not become eligible to coach/play until such time as work permit Governing Body Endorsements / Certificate of Sponsorship & Entry Clearance / International Clearance / Transfer Form is received. - 17.11.4 A person does not become eligible to represent a Club until their application has been approved by Basketball England.
-The arrival of any application via Basketball England's online registration system does not in itself guarantee the eligibility of the person concerned. - 17.11.5 To be valid, a licence must be issued and endorsed for the Season, Club and Team in question. - 17.11.6 No Player licence applications may be received, and no transfer may take place after 11.59pm on the 31st January until the end of the Season.
-The exception to this rule is for new registrations for age group conference teams in line with regulation 17.11.2 (a) - 17.11.7 In respect of calculating the deadlines set out in these Regulations the European Convention on the Calculation of Deadlines applies, which provide that when a deadline expires on a Saturday, Sunday or public holiday, it is extended to include the very next working day. (unless otherwise stated). - 17.12 Licence Cards - 17.12.1 Before each Match, the Club must present to the referee and Scorer the licence cards of all Players who are to play in the Match.
-The last three digits of the licence numbers must be inscribed on the Scoresheet.
-In addition, the licence cards of the Coaches and Bench Personnel must also be present for inspection.
-This can be done by either presenting the digital licences on a laptop/tablet/smart phone or printing the licences page off IN COLOUR and presenting to the crew chief The following processes can be followed in obtaining licence cards:
+The arrival of any application via Basketball England's online registration system does not in itself guarantee the eligibility of the person concerned. - 17.11.5 To be valid, a licence must be issued and endorsed for the Season, Club and Team in question. - 17.11.6 No Player licence applications may be received, and no transfer may take place after 23:59 on the 31 January until the end of the Season.
+The exception to this rule is for new registrations for age group conference teams in line with regulation 17.11.2 (a). - 17.11.7 In respect of calculating the deadlines set out in these Regulations the European Convention on the Calculation of Deadlines applies, which provide that when a deadline expires on a Saturday, Sunday or public holiday, it is extended to include the very next working day. (unless otherwise stated).

+17.12 Licence Cards

+- 17.12.1 Before each Match, the Club must present to the Match Officials the licence cards of all participants who are to compete in the Match.
+The last three digits of the licence numbers for the players, head coach and first named assistant coach (if present) must be inscribed on the Scoresheet.
+In addition, the licence cards of any Accompanying delegation members must also be present for inspection.
+This can be done by either presenting the digital licences on a device or printing the licences page off (in colour) and presenting to the crew chief. - 17.12.2 Before each Match, all Officials must present their licence card if requested by the teams involved.
+All referees and table officials must ensure the last three digits of their licence number are inscribed on the Scoresheet.